How, when, and why should you use the second person point of view? But first, what is a point of view, or POV?

 “Emotion: Agitation or disturbance of mind; vehement or excited mental state.”
 It is also a powerful and irrational master.
 And from what Magenta and Columbia eagerly viewed on their television monitor, there seemed little doubt that Janet was indeed… its slave.”

-It is extremely rare that different points of view are used in a story.
+Different points of view are rarely used in a story.
 However, Italo Calvino mixes POVs in his book, If on a Winter’s Night a Traveler.

 But in non-fiction, when you are giving advice, information, or asking a reader a question, it is the perfect POV to involve your reader.